 When I was a kid, I hated everything – especially sauces.
-Today, I give ketchup a pass.
+Today, I give ketchup and well-rounded, plant-based recipes a pass.

 Took me awhile to get there.